 Evaluating a New Account to Follow

 Huge prominent accounts in the field may appear a necessary follow, but I have a contrarian view.
 As an investor, I follow a lot of other investors.
 A lot share same respect for Michael Mauboussin, who’s work I have referred to in last-years’ Value vs Growth article.
-Michael’s aura and works are so important in investing community, that when he farts, I can immediately fear the soundwaves.
+Michael’s aura and works are so important in investing community, that when he farts, I can immediately hear the soundwaves.
 Here’s a recent example:

 But if you went to his account, most tweets are event promotion, retweets of his presence features or references in others’ work.
 Signal is lost in the prominence of fame, so given the circumstances, there’s no reason to follow him directly.